|

 Although you can buy pre-made binding, I usually make my own.
 (Most quilt patterns will tell you how to make it.)

-Making your own binding allows you to perfectly match your quilt.
-For patterned quilts, I like a solid binding.
-For solid quilts, I like a patterned binding.
+Making your own binding allows you to match your quilt perfectly.
+I like a solid binding for patterned quilts and a patterned binding for solid quilts.

-I normally sew the first part of the binding onto the backing with my sewing machine.
+I usually sew the first part of the binding onto the backing with my sewing machine.

 Washing the Quilt